abetusk/scratch/notes/Research-Scope.md

   is out of scope of the work involved here and should be discussed as an independent project.
   I don't require or expect any interest in publishing but I want to announce my intentions should that be something that's interesting to the candidate.
-* I am primarily interested in help with algorithm design in helping overcome some hurdles associated with spatial tiled constraint programming problems that have weak global constraints
-* Secondarily, I am interested in understanding some theoretical considerations, such as insight into it's relation to statistical mechanics, local entropy, SAM, etc.

 > Questions/comments before moving on to technical discussion?